so61pi/examples/README.md

     * *Windows programming examples (Windows API, COM, Hook...).*

 * Others
-    * *Other examples that doesn't fit to any above folders.*
+    * *Other examples that don't fit to any above folders.*

 ### How do I run examples? ###